atapas/markdown-cheatsheet/README.md

 [Make sure to space items with a line](#some-section-link)
 ```
-Then, in the section that you want to link to just put `<a id="name-of-section-link><\a>`.
+Then, in the section that you want to link to just put `<a id="name-of-section-link></a>`.
 Just make sure that the text inside the parentheses in the table of contents matches the id.

 **Output:**